osaroo3/fitness-palace-ci-project5/README.md

 #### Site Administrator/ Facility management goals

+* Sell execise and nutritional plans
+* Sell exercise and nutritional products
 * Build an active community based on subscription
 * As a site administrator, I want to create, read, update and delete products.
 * Receive messages from our site users via contact us page.